-1. You want a lower interest rate
+1. You want a smaller interest rate

-2. You want a lower monthly payment
+2. You want a smaller monthly payment

 3. You’d like to eliminate private mortgage insurance